aryachiranjeev/D-LORD/README.md

 It is observed that GFP-GAN takes less time for super resolution of the faces.

-## Face Verification
+## Face Recognition
-Three state-of-the-art Face verification techniques have been taken into consideration.
+The three state-of-the-art Face Recognition algorithms have been taken into consideration for performing the experiments:
 1. ArcFace
    Github link - https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch